jr0senblum/jc_console/README.md

 ====

 ##Web based monitoring tool for j_cache
-jc_console provides a browser monitoring tool allowing a user to understand the basic health of j_cache as well as see certain details about the tables and cache-lines (bucekts) that make up a running j_cache cluster.
+jc_console provides a browser-based monitoring tool allowing a user to understand the basic health of j_cache as well as see certain details about the tables and cache-lines (bucekts) that make up a running j_cache cluster.